-Current Year (\$'000) Prior Year (\$'000) Cash Value Deficiencies calculated on an aggregate basis Negative Policy Liabilities calculated on a policy-by-policy basis
+Current Year (\$'000) Prior Year (\$'000) Cash Value Deficiencies calculated on an aggregate basis Negative Policy Liabilities calculated on a policy- by-policy basis

-3. APPENDIX I: Opinion of the Appointed Actuary
+4. APPENDIX I: Opinion of the Appointed Actuary

-OPINION OF THE APPOINTED ACTUARY

-I certify that:

-- a) I am a member in good standing with my governing actuarial body, [Name of Organization] and comply with its [Code/Rules of Professional Conduct] - b) I meet the qualification standards of the Central Bank of Trinidad and Tobago to value the policy liabilities and other actuarial liabilities of [Name of insurance company]; and - c) The valuation of policy liabilities and other actuarial liabilities of [Name of Insurance Company], was conducted in accordance with the Insurance Act, 2018 and its regulations, International Financial Reporting Standards, standards of actuarial practice in Trinidad and Tobago, and Guidelines issued by the Central Bank of Trinidad and Tobago.

-n my opinion the amount of the policy liabilities and other actuarial liabilities of [Name of Insurance Company] reported in its financial statements prepared in accordance with International Financial Reporting Standards for the year ended [Date] is appropriate for this purpose and the annual returns present fairly the results of the valuation.
-Name of Appointed Actuary Signature of Appointed Actuary Date Name, Title, Qualification]
+OPINION OF THE APPOINTED ACTUARY I certify that: comply with its [Code/Rules nding with my governing actuarial body, s of Professional Conduct] ndards of the Central Bank of Trinidad an of the policy liabilities and other actuarial liabilities of [Name of insurance company]; and c) The valuation of policy liabilities and other actuarial liabilities of [Name of Insurance Company], was conducted in accordance with the Insurance Act, 2018, International Financial Reporting Standards, standards of actuarial practice, guidelines, and Instructions issued by the Central Bank of Trinidad and Tobago.
+In my opinion the amount of the policy liabilities and other actuarial liabilities of [Name of Insurance Company] reported in its financial statements prepared in accordance with International Financial Reporting Standards for the year ended [Date] is appropriate for this purpose and the annual returns present fairly the policy liabilities and other actuarial liabilities of [Name of Insurance Company]. present fairly the policy liabilitie es and other actuarial habilities of [Name e of insurance company].
+Name of Appointed Actuary Signature of Appointed Actuary Date [Name, Title, Qualification]

-4. APPENDIX II: Two examples of circumstance requiring a qualified opinion5
+5. APPENDIX II: Two examples of circumstance requiring a qualified opinion

-4.1 Liabilities different from those calculated by the actuary
+5.1 Liabilities different from those calculated by the actuary